 One of the most important features that should be considered when developing a website is its security.
 Your website will eventually become the favorite online destination for many visitors.
 So, you should ensure that there is an adequate SSL certificate for website security.
 You should never overlook the need to integrate SSL which is a standard internet security protocol.
 This is true whether you are designing the website for private or commercial use.

-E-commerce websites must have the SSL certificate for website security.
+E-commerce websites must have the SSL certificate.
 Furthermore, Google is now demanding SSL for online security, in general.
 This security measure discourages cybercriminals from attacking your website.
-The use of a SSL certificate for website security also makes it easy to spot cloned (fake) websites created for fraudulent activities.
+The use of a SSL certificate also makes it easy to spot cloned (fake) websites created for fraudulent activities.

-The SSL certificate for website security is applied based on the Secure Socket Layer (SSL) technology.
+The SSL certificate is applied based on the Secure Socket Layer (SSL) technology.
 This technology provides a platform through which the entire data on your website is encrypted.
 It ensures the encryption of all communication.
 For one thing, this is communication between the web server and the web browser of your online visitors and customers.

 Specifically, confidential and sensitive financial information such as credit card details, name and addresses will be protected.
 This is needed when customers create their user profile or any information on your website.

 The certificate of authentication will be sent to the users browser that requested authentication.
 A browser is requesting the SSL certificate when it sends a request for authentication.

-There are some important details included in the SSL certificate for website security.
+There are some important details included in the SSL certificate.
 These are the authentic users email address and validity period.
 Furthermore, there is the Distinguished Name, the Common Name and certificate identification of the party who issues the information.

 You can find on the Certification Authority (CA) a comprehensive list of the names of signed certificates.
 There is also information indicating SSL certificates that have been revoked.